FIVE MOST SURPRISING FINDS

 Top 5 Solutions That Are Already Working

 2. Planned Parenthood Federation of America (Nationwide, 600+ Health Centers).
-Planned Parenthood itself has begun a public reckoning with its founder’s legacy.
-It serves more than 2 million patients yearly.
+Planned Parenthood itself serves more than 2 million patients a year.
+The group has begun a public reckoning with its founder’s legacy.
 Sanger’s work led to the legalization of birth control.
-However, the organization has now publicly denounced Sanger’s racism and eugenics beliefs.
+Yet the organization has now publicly denounced her racism and eugenics beliefs.
 It removed her name from its Manhattan health center in 2020.
-It created a framework for how institutions can reckon with problematic founders.
-Whether this reckoning is enough is the central question this article raises.
+It has also built a framework for how institutions can reckon with problematic founders.
+Whether that reckoning is enough remains the central question this article raises.
 (Planned Parenthood; Population Reference Bureau)

 3. Nurse-Family Partnership (40+ States).
-In this program, registered nurses visit low-income first-time mothers.
-Visits run from pregnancy through the child’s second birthday.
-The results are extraordinary.
-There is a 48% reduction in child abuse and neglect.
-There are 18% fewer preterm births.
-Infant deaths drop by 45.4%.
-TANF dependency falls by 5.6%.
-The program costs $4,500 per family per year.
-For Black mothers facing pressure, it provides concrete, professional support.
-It addresses the material conditions behind decisions.
+Registered nurses visit low-income first-time mothers from pregnancy through the child’s second birthday.
+The outcomes stand out: a 48% reduction in child abuse and neglect, 18% fewer preterm births, infant deaths down 45.4%, and TANF dependency down 5.6%.
+At $4,500 per family per year, the program supplies Black mothers under pressure with concrete, professional support — addressing the material conditions behind the decisions they face.
 (Olds et al., Pediatrics, 2014; Evidence-Based Programs, 2023)

 4. AVANCE Parent-Child Education (Texas, California, New Mexico).
-AVANCE is a two-generation program.
-It offers parenting education, early childhood development, and adult literacy.
-The program lasts nine months and is free.
-Results show 80% of families increased parent-child interactions.
-88% of children who completed the program met state reading standards.
-The district-wide rate is 73%.
-The program directly strengthens the families that high termination rates are reducing.
-It operates on a principle.
-The answer to reproductive pressure is material support, education, and community.
+A free nine-month two-generation program from AVANCE delivers parenting education along with early childhood development and adult literacy.
+Results show 80% of families increased parent-child interactions, and 88% of children who completed it met state reading standards against a district-wide rate of 73%.
+It strengthens exactly the families that high termination rates are reducing, on a simple principle: the answer to reproductive pressure is material support, education, and community.
 (IDRA, 2005; AVANCE Dallas Impact Report, 2022-2023)

 5. Harlem Children’s Zone (Central Harlem, New York City).
-This is a cradle-to-career pipeline covering over 100 blocks in Harlem.
-It has Baby College parenting workshops.
-It has Promise Academy charter schools.
-It has health programs and a College Success Office.
-Nearly 100% of Promise Academy seniors get accepted to college.
-The program has closed the Black-white achievement gap in math.
-President Obama modeled a $210 million federal grant program on its design.
-In a city with a near one-for-one Black termination rate, it proves a point.
-Investing in Black children from birth changes the path of entire communities.
+This cradle-to-career pipeline spans more than 100 blocks across Harlem.
+It links Baby College parenting workshops, Promise Academy charter schools, health programs, and the College Success Office into one network.
+Nearly 100% of Promise Academy seniors gain college acceptance, and the program has eliminated the Black-white math achievement gap.
+President Obama used its approach as the blueprint for a $210 million federal grant initiative.
+In a city where Black termination rates approach one for one, the work demonstrates how birth-to-maturity investment alters entire community trajectories.
 (Dobbie & Fryer, American Economic Journal, 2011; HCZ Annual Reports)

 The Bottom Line